-What to do if you have a complaint about the way your planning application has been handled

-We provide a free, independent and impartial service for dealing with complaints about public services in Scotland.
+People Centred | Improvement Focused What to do if you have a complaint about the way your objection to a planning application has been handled We provide a free, independent and impartial service for dealing with complaints about public services in Scotland.
 You may feel that an organisation has provided a poor service, delivered a service badly or failed to provide a service.
 If this has caused you hardship or injustice, we may be able to look into your complaint.
 We can normally only deal with complaints if you have already gone through the complaints procedure of the organisation that provided the service.

-This leaflet tells you what you can do if you have a complaint about how your planning application has been handled.
+This leaflet tells you what you can do if you have a complaint about how your objection to a planning application has been handled.
 It also explains what we can and cannot do.
 We strongly recommend that you read our leaflet along with the Scottish Government's 'Guide to the Planning System in Scotland'.
 The guide explains the particular words and terms used in planning, and provides helpful background information.
 There's information about where to get this on page four.

-Information about planning

-A planning authority is the organisation that can approve or turn down a planning application.
+Information about planning A planning authority is the organisation that can approve or turn down a planning application.
 In most cases, this is the local council.
 National Park authorities also have planning powers.
 Planning laws in Scotland changed in 2009.
-This means that some practices have changed, for example:

-- Planning officers, rather than a committee of the planning authority, now deal with a larger proportion of applications - A new local review body of the authority deals with appeals against decisions made by planning officers on 'local development' applications (such as alterations to an individual house) - If you are making a larger application (for example, to build 50 or more houses) you will need to consult with the local community beforehand - The planning authority are now responsible for telling neighbours that a planning application has been made.
+This means that some practices have changed, for example: - Planning officers, rather than a committee of the planning authority, now deal with a larger proportion of applications - A new local review body of the authority deals with appeals against decisions made by planning officers on 'local development' applications (such as alterations to an individual house) - The size and range of minor developments that do not need specific planning permission from the planning authority has increased.
+This is known as 'permitted development', and includes home extensions, private garages etc. The planning authority are now responsible for telling neighbours that a planning application has been made.

-You can't appeal against planning decisions through us.
-The next section tells you how you can appeal.
-We explain what we can do later in this leaflet.

 What can I do if I'm unhappy with a planning decision?

-If you're unhappy with the decision that the planning authority made on your application, you can appeal.

-- If your application was a 'local development' planning application and a planning officer made the original decision, you may ask a committee of the planning authority to review that. - If a committee made the original decision, or if a planning officer made the decision on a planning application other than one for a 'local development', you have the right to appeal to Scottish Ministers.
-The Directorate of Planning and Environmental Appeals (DPEA) deal with appeals for them.

-SPSO freephone 0800 377 7330

-This leaflet is a guide to our approach to handling complaints in this area.
-However, every complaint we receive is considered on its own merits and individual circumstances may mean this approach is not the best or most appropriate one to use.
-This means that the information this leaflet contains should not be considered definitive.

-www.spso.org.uk

-You must keep to the timescales for appealing.
-These are given in the initial acknowledgement of your application and in the decision notice.
-We cannot get involved because you have missed a deadline.

-What can I do if I'm unhappy with the way my application has been handled?

-If you are unhappy with how the application was handled, rather than with the decision that was made, you should first report the problem to the planning authority.
+An objector to a planning application has no right to appeal against a decision that's been made.
+Your opportunity to influence the decision lies in the objections and representations that you make to the planning authority before the decision is taken.
+What can I do if I have a problem with the service I've received?
+If you are unhappy with the service you've received, rather than with the decision that was made, you should first report the problem to the planning authority.
 They will consider your concerns and they should try to deal with them.